scionproto/scion/doc/DRKeyInfra.md

 #### 0th-level

+As secret values are directly derived from an AS-specific secret, we need to use a secure password-based key derivation function.
+We use `PBKDF2` with at least 1000 iterations of `Sha256`.

+Data input:

     secLen      uint8
     secret      []byte
     date        []byte

 #### 1st-level

+Key input:

+    SV_A        []byte

+Data input:

     DstIA       uint64

 #### 2nd-level

+Key input:

+    K_{A->B}    []byte

+Data input:

     1. AS → AS:
     ProtoLen    uint8